persa188/docs/source/index.rst

 Welcome to ZotPie's documentation!
 ==================================
-This is the user documentation for the ZotPie firefox plugin for Zotero.
+This is the user documentation for the ZotPie plugin for Zotero.
 If you are a developer, you may be interested in the `developer documentation <./index_dev.html>`_.

 .. toctree::
    :maxdepth: 2